-2. Forecast Setup and Verification Methodology
+2. Forecast setup and verification methodology

 Ensemble forecasts have become an indispensable part of convective-scale NWP in operational and research settings, providing valuable information about forecast sensitivity and uncertainty, as well as probabilistic forecast guidance (NRC 2006).
-In this study, 3-hour storm-scale ensemble forecasts are examined for the tornadic mesoscale convective system (MCS) that occurred over southwestern and central Oklahoma on 8-9 May 2007; this was the first tornadic event observed by the then newly-deployed CASA IP-1 (Integrated Project No. 1) radar network (McLaughlin et al. 2009; Brotzge 2010).
-During this event, a pronounced line-end vortex (LEV) developed within the MCS and moved through much of southwest/central Oklahoma, passing directly over the CASA IP-1 network.
-The MCS spawned two confirmed EF-1 tornadoes and one confirmed EF-0 tornado in central Oklahoma between 0354 UTC and 0443 UTC, just north of the CASA radar network.
+In this study, 3-h storm-scale ensemble forecasts are examined for the tornadic mesoscale convective system that occurred over southwestern and central Oklahoma on 8-9 May 2007; this was the first tornadic event observed by the then newly deployed CASA Integrated Project 1 (IP-1) radar network (McLaughlin et al. 2009; Brotzge et al. 2010).
+During this event, a pronounced line-end vortex (LEV) developed within the MCS and moved through much of southwest-central Oklahoma, passing directly over the CASA IP-1 network.
+The MCS spawned two confirmed EF-1 tornadoes and one confirmed EF-0 tornado in central Oklahoma between 0354 and 0443 UTC, just north of the CASA radar network.
 Additional details regarding the 8-9 May 2007 MCS can be found in SXJ11.

-To quantify the impact of the new CASA radar data in storm-scale NWP, SXJ11 assimilated data from 4 CASA IP-1 radars and 5 WSR-88D radars using the ARPS ensemble Kalman filter (EnKF) system configured with full model physics and real terrain.
-The ensemble contained 40 members, and radar data are assimilated every 5 minutes for 1 hour.
+To quantify the impact of the new CASA radar data in storm-scale NWP, SXJ11 assimilated data from four CASA IP-1 radars and five Weather Surveillance Radar-1988 Doppler (WSR-88D) radars using the Advanced Regional Prediction System (ARPS) EnKF system configured with full model physics and real terrain.
+The ensemble contained 40 members, and radar data are assimilated every 5 min for 1 h.
 While the assimilation of WSR-88D data alone produced a reasonably accurate analysis of the convective system, assimilating CASA data in addition to WSR-88D data was found to improve the resulting analysis.
-Use of a mixed-microphysics ensemble was found to alleviate under-dispersion by increasing the ensemble spread.
+Use of a mixed-microphysics ensemble was found to alleviate underdispersion by increasing the ensemble spread.